Do You Really Care About Your Wife? (Social Security Survivor Benefits Suggest Otherwise)

 While most husbands certainly care about their wives, many make decisions about Social Security that negatively impact their spouse in the long run.

 What is the Problem?
-Why Do Social Security Researchers Think Husbands Don’t Care About their Wife’s Well Being?
+Why Are Social Security Researchers Concerned About Your Claiming Decisions?

 There are a few trends, that may or may not apply to you.
 However, if you are in a typical marriage where the husband earns more than the wife and the husband dies earlier, then you are probably starting Social Security too early for the financial well being of your wife.